openenergi/flex-device-sdk-java/Messages.md

 There are two Signal types that have special meaning to Open Energi's control algorithm: `oe-add` and `oe-multiply`.
 They are used to manipulate Grid Frequency before it is used as an input to the algorithm.

+* `oe-multiply-high`: This value makes the algorithm's response to the Grid Frequency more or less extreme by multiplying its deviation from 50Hz by the given amount.
+Its default value is 1.
+It only applies when the Grid Frequency is greater than 50Hz.
-* `oe-multiply`: This value makes the algorithm's response to the Grid Frequency more or less extreme by multiplying its deviation from 50 by the given amount.
-If `oe-multiply` is set to *x* and the Grid Frequency is *GF*, then the Grid Frequency used as an input by the algorithm will be `50 + x(GF - 50)`.
-Note that if *x* is 1, then no change occurs.
-This is the default value.
+* `oe-multiply-low`: This value makes the algorithm's response to the Grid Frequency more or less extreme by multiplying its deviation from 50Hz by the given amount.
+Its default value is 1. it only applies when the Grid Frequency is less than 50Hz.
 * `oe-add`: This value alters the algorithm's response to the Grid Frequency by adding a given to the Grid Frequency.

-If `oe-add` is set to *x* and the Grid Frequency is *GF*, then the Grid Frequency used as an input by the algorithm will be `GF + x/2` if `GF >= 50` and `GF - x/2` if `GF < 50` (division by 2 is used so that an `oe-add` of 1 corresponds to mapping a GF of 50Hz to 50.5Hz).
+**Calculation**

+Given a Grid Frequency reading of *GF*, the Effective Frequency input of the control algorithm will be

+* `0.5*(2*oeMultiplyHigh*(GF - 50)+oeAdd)+50` if `GF >= 50`
+* `0.5*(2*oeMultiplyLow*(50-GF)+oeAdd)+50` otherwise

 ### <a name="sig-schedule"></a>Schedule Signals